zutherb/Building-a-full-automated-Fast-Data-Platform/slides/part_last.md

 - Cassandra is good for known problems <!-- .element: class="fragment" -->
 - When dealing with unknown problems it is better to store raw data with Apache Parquet <!-- .element: class="fragment" -->
 - Automate everything <!-- .element: class="fragment" -->
-- Bleeding edge somethings sucks (Zeppelin, S3a, Spark, etc.) <!-- .element: class="fragment" -->
+- Bleeding edge sometimes sucks (Zeppelin, S3a, Spark, etc.) <!-- .element: class="fragment" -->

 ---